luissilva1044894/Pyrez/README.md

 ### Misc

  * Sometimes the API updates whenever necessary and often the developers don't specify when or why these changes are taking place.
-Due to this, this repo could break at anytime.
-If a break does occur, please open up an issue detailing the error.
+Due to this, note that any feature could break at any time if the API gets updated in a way this project depends on.
+If a break does occur, please open up an issue detailing the error, we will try to patch these issues as quickly as we can when they arrise.
  * If you are currently using this project, please ⭐️ this [repository][github-repo]!
  * If you need support, have questions, want to be up-to-date on, or like to contribute to this project in any way, just let us know in our [*support server*][support-server-discord]! :heart:

-### Disclaimer

-This project including this repository, is not affiliated, associated, endorsed by Hi-Rez Studios, or any of its subsidiaries or its affiliates.

-Please refrain from contacting Hi-Rez Studios regarding any issues or support of this project, instead feel free to submit an issue.

 ### Copyright & License 📝